Performing Simulations

 field and the model from thePM_result$model

-field, so only a data object needs to be specified at minimum. - Use
+field, so only a data object needs to be specified at minimum.
+If no data object is specified, it will use thePM_result$data

 ,model